savechina/hello-rust/README.md

 It include some open source framework use example. like json,memmap,tempfile etc.

+## Algorithm

+This is an example code library for Algorithm and Data structure of Rust.

 ## LeetCode

 It also includes answers to sample LeetCode problems as additional practice and demonstration of learned concepts.